yellowmessenger/documentation/docs/platform_concepts/aicopilot.md

 * **Callout messages**: Ability to modify the “We are here to help you” message.
 * **Documentation link**: Modify or add documentation links in the "Go to Documentation" button.
 * **Website language**: Switch the language of the entire website, including the AI-agents’s messages and other fields.
+* **Account access**: Currently, access is limited to Yellow.ai credentials.
+However, authentication can also be configured on the client’s end.